 - 1. In-kernel Driver (/dev/{sgx\enclave, sgx\provision}): Mainline kernel release 5.11 or higher includes the SGX In-Kernel driver.
 The In-Kernel Driver requires the platform to support and to be configured for Flexible Launch Control. - 2.
 DCAP Driver (/dev/{sgx\enclave, sgx\provision}): The goal of the DCAP driver is to provide an interface close to the In-kernel Driver in order to provide Intel® SGX support to Linux OSs that do not have the Intel® SGX driver built into the kernel.
-This driver also requires the platform to support and to be configured for Flexible Launch Control. - 3.
+This driver also requires the platform to support and to be configured for Flexible Launch Control.
+Since this driver supports an out-of-tree implementation, it does not include new features supported by later kernel releases such as EDMM, SGX KVM, SGX cgroups, and NUMA aware EPC allocation.
+This driver is only updated for necessary security fixes.
+The in-kernel driver should be used whenever it is possible. - 3.
 Out-of-tree Driver (/dev/isgx): This driver is provided to support running Intel® SGX enclaves on platforms that only support Legacy Launch Control.
 It may also be installed on platforms configured with Flexible Launch Control; however, then these platforms will only load enclaves that conform to the Legacy Launch Control Policy.